ambrisolla/unison-manager/README.md

 # Unison
 <a href='https://github.com/bcpierce00/unison' target='_blank'>Unison</a> is a file-syncronization tool.
 If you need a solution to keep your data up-to-date between two servers, <b>Unison</b> is a great choice.

+# Test environment
+<b>unisonManager</b> has been tested on the Operating System below:
+  - Ubuntu 22.04
+  - Debian 11
+  - Centos 8
+  - Oracle Linux 7
+  - Oracle Linux 8

 # Prerequisites
 To use <b>unisonManager</b> we need to solve some dependencies.
  - Python 3